laraditz/my-invois/README.md

 // Get all requests
 $requests = MyinvoisRequest::all();

-// Get requests by action
+// Get requests by action (service name and method)
 $documentRequests = MyinvoisRequest::where('action', 'DocumentService::submit')->get();

 // Get successful requests